tremor-rs/tremor-www/getting-started/getting-started.md

 ### Configuring Tremor

-If you just want to see Tremor start, you can skip this step, but lets be real, you probably want to make tremor do something more interesting than printing a few numbers on the screen.
+If you just want to see Tremor start, you can skip this step, but lets be real, you probably want to make Tremor do something more interesting than printing a few numbers on the screen.

 The Tremor Docker image is configured by mounting a configuration folder to `/etc/tremor`.